 The school is a non-profit, tax-exempt organization.
 The school's financial and legal matters are guided by a Trustees Council.
 The Trustees Council (TC) is the unified governing body of the school and is legally responsible for its lawful operation, financial health, and strategic direction.
 This body has the long-term goals of the school at heart, and works to secure the school as an entity within the broader community and state.
 It exercises oversight of the internal structure and management of the school, and delegates day-to-day management of the school to the Faculty Chair/Head of School, who is hired by the Trustees Council.
 The members of the Trustees Council are drawn from all parts of the school community, including parents, faculty, and friends.

 Ideally, the Trustees Council membership includes close to, but not more than, 50% faculty members.
 Aside from faculty members who bring an in-depth knowledge of the pedagogy and an understanding of the entire school, trustees bring legal, development, financial, educational, architectural, and political expertise to the Trustees Council.
-The usual route to membership on the Trustees Council is through service on a TC committee, with Finance, Development, Site, Diversity, and Investment being the most active committees.
+The usual route to membership on the Trustees Council is through service on a TC committee, with Finance, Development, Site, Investment, and the Leadership Council for Diversity, Equity, and Social Justice being the most active groups.
 Trustees Council meetings are held monthly and are open to the school community.
 Please refer to the calendar for meeting dates.
 The current members of the Trustees Council are: